artantica/master-thesis/README.md

 Master thesis

-# Deep learning models in Multilevel and Multidomain Sentiment Analysis
+# Deep models in the task of multilevel and multidomain sentiment analysis

 The goal  of this work is analysis of choosen machine learning methods in multilevel and multidomain sentiment analysis task.
 The scope of the work includes a comparison of the methods in terms of learning time, quality ot the results from thr developed methods and oparating time of model.